-- MS. WENDY VAN TONGEREN: And whereabouts was - 3 it?
-What was the location? - 4 MR. TOM CHIPMAN: They call it the - industrial park.
-It's -- I don't know, where is it, about - four of five -- four kilometres from downtown.
-And that's - 7 where the -- that's an industrial area.
-It's on the - 8 outskirts of Prince Rupert. - 9 MS. WENDY VAN TONGEREN: Okay.
-So what - we've done so far -- I just want you to confirm that you've - 11 been telling the truth.
-We got to clean this up somehow. - So Tom, everything you've told us is so far - is the truth? - 14 MR. TOM CHIPMAN: Yes, everything's the - truth. - 16 MS. WENDY VAN TONGEREN: And it's the same - 17 with you, Lorna, right? - 18 MS. LORNA BROWN: Yes, I'm telling the - 19 truth. - 20 MS. WENDY VAN TONGEREN: Aren't you going to - 21 ask me?
-Okay, so maybe we should do -- I mean, I wonder if - 22 we should do an affirmation just so that it's -- unless I - make an order -- we're okay? - 24 (Commissioner Audette waives requirement for oath) - MS. WENDY VAN TONGEREN: The Commissioner is
+1 Rupert, so but yeah, it was a personal friend of mine that

+2 actually was the last one to see her hitchhiking.
+And we

+3 know the exact spot she was last seen.

+4 MS. WENDY VAN TONGEREN: And whereabouts was

+5 it?
+What was the location?

+6 MR. TOM CHIPMAN: They call it the

+7 industrial park.
+It's I don't know, where is it, about

+8 four of five four kilometres from downtown.
+And that's

+9 where the that's an industrial area.
+It's on the

+10 outskirts of Prince Rupert.

+11 MS. WENDY VAN TONGEREN: Okay.
+So what

+12 we've done so far I just want you to confirm that you've

+13 been telling the truth.
+We got to clean this up somehow.

+14 So Tom, everything you've told us is so far

+15 is the truth?

+16 MR. TOM CHIPMAN: Yes, everything's the

+17 truth.

+18 MS. WENDY VAN TONGEREN: And it's the same

+19 with you, Lorna, right?

+20 MS. LORNA BROWN: Yes, I'm telling the

+21 truth.

+22 MS. WENDY VAN TONGEREN: Aren't you going to

+23 ask me?
+Okay, so maybe we should do I mean, I wonder if

+24 we should do an affirmation just so that it's unless I

+25 make an order we're okay?
-1 fine. Ι know that there is a rule that allow s fo or that to 2 be excu use d, so thar nk you.
-3 So (advs ho 7م7 ahout .
-1/011 take the nh one and

-So Gladys, how about you take the phone and tell us about your amazing contribution, the microphone.
-4

-MS. GLADYS RADEK: I was living in Vancouver near -- with my family, with my girls.
-And I had just returned back to Vancouver in 2002 after a year of living up in Terrace.
-And I got a phone call from my sister Lorna in December.
-And she knew that back then when I used to watch TV I'd watch the news.
-It didn't matter, I always watched the news.
+1 (Commissioner Audette waives requirement for oath) 2 MS. WENDY VAN TONGEREN: The Commissioner is 3 fine.
+I know that there is a rule that allows for that to 4 be excused, so thank you.
+5 So Gladys, how about you take the phone and 6 tell us about your amazing contribution, the microphone.
+7 MS. GLADYS RADEK: I was living in Vancouver 8 near with my family, with my girls.
+And I had just 9 returned back to Vancouver in 2002 after a year of living 10 up in Terrace.
+And I got a phone call from my sister Lorna 11 in December.
+And she knew that back then when I used to 12 watch TV I'd watch the news.
+It didn't matter, I always 13 watched the news.
 I don't know why, it's so depressing.

-But she phoned me one morning and she just said, "Well, Gladys," she said, "I just didn't want it to be a shock to you," she said, "but Tamara is going to be on the news."

-And I said, "What's going on?"

-And then she told me that she was missing and she told me the date that was -- she was last seen.
-And of course, me, I had been a kind of a volunteer and quite familiar with the downtown east side.
-I've been down there for 30 years off and on.

-And my first thought, initial thought, was that if she was going to leave maybe she came down to Vancouver because usually when young girls want to get out of the north, whether it be economic poverty, sexual abuse,
+14 But she phoned me one morning and she just 15 said, "Well, Gladys," she said, "I just didn't want it to 16 be a shock to you," she said, "but Tamara is going to be on 17 the news."
+18 And I said, "What's going on?"
+19 And then she told me that she was missing 20 and she told me the date that was she was last seen.
+21 And of course, me, I had been a kind of a volunteer and 22 quite familiar with the downtown east side.
+I've been down 23 there for 30 years off and on.
+24 And my first thought, initial thought, was 25 that if she was going to leave maybe she came down to

-- or whatever, leaving violent situations, they either go to 1 2 Prince George or Vancouver.
-And Vancouver, she also knew I 3 lived there. - So I think it was a tip that was given.
-4
+Vancouver because usually when young girls want to get out of the north, whether it be economic poverty, sexual abuse, or whatever, leaving violent situations, they either go to Prince George or Vancouver.
+And Vancouver, she also knew I lived there.